OutSystems/docs-howtos/src/development/build-multi-tenant-app/build-multi-tenant-app.md

 * **‘No’:** if the Site Property does not isolate data by tenant;

-* **< Not defined >:** the Multi-tenant behavior of the Site Property is inherited from the Multi-tenant behavior of the eSpace.
+* **< Not defined >:** the Multi-tenant behavior of the Site Property is inherited from the Multi-tenant behavior of the module.

 ### Setting up Timers